lkurzyniec/tsexpress/README.md

 request from [http queries](server-queries.http) file with [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) which is VSCode extension.
 If you choose the second option, then remember to double check your `PORT` value from `.env` configuration file with `@apiUrl` variable.

+Swagger documentation is under `http://localhost:5000/swagger/`, but there is not much.